Coordinating users of shared facilities via data-driven predictive assistants and game theory

+\sectionc{Conclusions} In this work, we studied when and how parts of the coordination process of users of shared resources can be ``outsourced'' to a central data-driven predictive assistant.
+Our theoretical analysis showed that such assistants can help solve this multi-agent coordination problem in a game-theoretic sense, but non-trivial conditions have to be met: in terms of the information and preference structure of users, and stochasticity of their preferences in case only large-scale aggregated information is available to the assistant.
+Based on this analysis, we proposed two machine learning coordination assistant algorithms on behavioral data.
+We used linear dynamical systems models to prove their optimality/convergence, accounting for the fact that there is a feedback loop from predictions to outcomes.
+And we conducted a large-scale interventional experiment in a real campus cafeteria that provided empirical hints for the validity of our main algorithm.

+\maybe{As a potential next step, assistants whose owners impose own, say commercial, objectives (besides coordination) could be studied.} Generally, the mentioned related work and our work indicate that there is a plethora of possible computational mechanisms for collective decision making, in terms of inputs (high-level information, behavioral data, and beyond) and influences (full control over the outcome, money incentives, pure information/predictions, and beyond), many of which may still be unexplored.

+\parag{Acknowledgments.} The authors thank Carl-Johann Simon-Gabriel, Jonathan Williams and Sebastian Stark for insightful discussions and engineering support.

-\paragraph{Potential next steps.} More sophisticated models of users' utilities may help to generalize more from past data beyond our state-space/congestion game model -- but extensive search and exploration still seems unavoidable.
+\maybe{ \paragraph{Potential next steps.} More sophisticated models of users' utilities may help to generalize more from past data beyond our state-space/congestion game model -- but extensive search and exploration still seems unavoidable.
 Our assumption of users always perfectly best responding to the assistant -- as key source of information about their utilities -- may be relaxed.
-Generally, more sophisticated user inputs, assistant outputs, intra-day assistant-user interactions and, e.g. ticket systems, could further help coordinate users.
+Generally, more sophisticated user inputs, assistant outputs, intra-day assistant-user interactions and, e.g. ticket systems, could further help coordinate users. \todo{selfish assistants- see previous versions} }